 Top Things to See and Do at the Skagit Valley Tulip Festival

-Skagit Valley Tulip Festival, one of Western Washington’s most anticipated spring rites, returns in a new format this April.
-Designed as a driving tour, visitors can explore the many fields between La Conner and Mount Vernon, with stops at scheduled events (running at limited capacity) and favorite gardens.
+Skagit Valley Tulip Festival, one of Western Washington’s most anticipated spring rites, returns this April.
+Designed as a driving tour, visitors can explore the many fields between La Conner and Mount Vernon, with stops at scheduled events and favorite gardens.

-Tulip Town and RoozenGaarde will offer displays of tulips in their respective gardens where you can see the blooms and take photographs, but remember because of COVID-19 restrictions, there are limitations on the number of farm visitors.
-So, buy tickets online if you’re planning to visit one or both of these farms.
+Tulip Town and RoozenGaarde will offer displays of tulips in their respective gardens where you can see the blooms and take photographs.

 Although the tulip fields are the main attraction, a big part of the fun lies in exploring the region’s charming towns, fun eateries and spectacular natural settings.
 Don’t miss the top things to see and do on your visit to this year’s festival.